Powerlearnproject/se-assignment-day-2-git-and-github-codesbounty/README.md

 Configuration:If the project requires configuration, provide details on how users can adjust settings or environment variables.
 Contributing Guidelines:Instructions for contributing are essential in collaborative projects.
 Outline the process for creating issues, submitting pull requests, and coding standards.
 Example:
-## Contributing
-We welcome contributions!
-Please follow these steps:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-name`).
 3. Make your changes and commit them (`git commit -m 'Add feature'`).